ARTICLE | 8 MIN

-In this second ‘diary of a quant’, Russell Korgaonkar discusses Man AHL’s path into exotic markets, examines the benefits of alternative markets for investors, and considers what the next frontier might look like
+In this second "diary of a quant", Russell Korgaonkar analyzes Man AHL's path into exotic markets, examines the benefits of alternative markets for investors and reflects on what the next frontier could look like.

 Introduction